 Coulthard, Glen Sean.
 Red Skin, White Masks: Rejecting the Colonial Politics of Recognition.
 Minneapolis: University of Minnesota Press, 2014.

 Irlbacher-Fox, Stephanie.
 Finding Dahshaa: Self-Government, Social Suffering, and Aboriginal Policy in Canada.
-Vancouver: University of Washington Press, 2010.
+Vancouver: UBC Press, 2009.

 Nadasdy, Paul.
 Hunters and Bureaucrats: Power, Knowledge, and Aboriginal-State Relations in the Southwest Yukon.
-Vancouver: University of Washington Press, 2005.
+Vancouver: UBC Press, 2003.